JohnbrylleCol2004/AD-Task-1/readme.md

   <h3 align="center">AD-Task-1</h3>
 </div>
 <!-- TODO: Make a short description -->
 This project talks about what is the perfect quality of a good website.
+And also to introduce myself as a student and a beginner developer.
 <div align="center">
 </div>